 (Open to: MD Program Year 2 students)

-AMI provides a select group of first year medical students to become Mentors through The Peer Project to youth who are identified as living in “at-risk” communities.
+The Advocacy Mentoring Initiative (AMI) provides a select group of second year medical students to become Mentors through The Peer Project to youth who are identified as living in “at-risk” communities.

 This is a one-week program held at the end of the academic year for junior medical students from universities across Canada to expose them to potential role models and mentors in the field of psychiatry.
 It consists of morning interactive seminars and afternoon elective placements.
 A kind of “Psychiatry Summer Camp”, the week serves both an educational and social function and is meant to give those who may be uncertain about a life as a psychiatrist a chance to explore the field firsthand.